 Regularly recurring scheduled meetings are the best way to keep confusion to a minimum and ensure your team is on the same page.
 Plus it’s proven that virtual teams that partake in knowledge sharing, tend to trust each other more.
 Meaning work processes will run more smoothly and teams can collaborate better.
 Just be mindful that you don’t overcompensate and schedule too many meetings which eat into the work day.

 Goals are necessary for every company, but with a globally distributed team, it’s important that everyone is working towards the same objective.
 It’s harder when people are spread out and can’t see first-hand how their work influences the organization.
 And distance can also lead some team members to feel disengaged, as tasks and projects might feel more like a never ending cycle of assignments as opposed to a well-thought out strategy.

 So keep your team motivated and improve productivity by involving them in building and planning a a strategy.
 Then keep those plans transparent.
 Not only will this help to build trust, but it will keep lines of communication more open.

-Tip: Gantt charts are an ideal way to visualize long-term plans.
+Gantt charts are an ideal way to visualize long-term plans.
 Making a schedule with Gantt charts can better illustrate task relationships, as well as show how each element fits together in bringing a project to fruition.
-Plus, when an employee sees his or her plans, they also see what the organization is trying to accomplish.
-Which makes them feel more a part of a team.
+You can even mix and match them with Kanban boards.

 A great thing about a global organization is the ability to have people working at all hours of the day – something that is especially true for service teams.
 However, another benefit is the flexible hours, as many organizations don’t see a need to virtually adhere to the standard 9-5 workdays popularized over a hundred years ago.
 But it can still be useful to ensure some hours overlap, especially if your teams need to collaborate.

-Even if your teams are spread out over multiple time zones, try to schedule some times where the working hours overlap.
+Even if your virtual project teams are spread out over multiple time zones, try to schedule some times where the working hours overlap.
 Or better still is organizing the teams based on the individuals’ working hours.
 That way they can maintain flexibility without sacrificing collaboration.

-Tip: Look for tools that account for individuals’ working hours.
+Look for tools that account for individuals’ working hours.
 In resource management software like Ganttic, you can input this data for each of your resources.
 That way, you can make sure that the teams are able to sync up.